-A discussion regarding the basis for the Board of Trustees' approval of the investment advisory and subadvisory agreements for the Funds is in the Funds' Annual Report to shareholders, which covers the period ending December 31, 2019.
+A discussion regarding the basis for the Board of Trustees' approval of the investment advisory and subadvisory agreements for the Funds is in the Funds' Annual Report to shareholders, which covers the period ending December 31, 2020.

-Amundi NVIT Multi Sector Bond Fund
+NVIT Amundi Multi Sector Bond Fund

-The Fund is managed by Jonathan M. Duensing, CFA, and Kenneth J. Monaghan, who are responsible for the day-to-day portfolio management of the Fund.
+The Fund is managed by Jonathan M. Duensing, CFA, and Kenneth J. Monaghan, who are responsible for the day-today portfolio management of the Fund.

-Mr. Duensing is Director of Investment Grades Corporates, Managing Director and Senior Portfolio Manager at APIAM.
-He joined APIAM in 1996.
+Mr. Duensing is Director of Investment Grades Corporates, Managing Director and Senior Portfolio Manager at Amundi AM US.
+He joined Amundi AM US in 1996.

-Mr. Monaghan is Managing Director, Co-Director of Global High Yield and Lead Portfolio Manager at APIAM.
-He joined APIAM in 2014.
-Prior to joining APIAM, Mr. Monaghan was Partner and Portfolio Manager at Rogge Global Partners from 2008 to 2014.
+Mr. Monaghan is Managing Director, Co-Director of Global High Yield and Lead Portfolio Manager at Amundi AM US.